What was Corning Glass Works of Canada?

 Mid 1970s Pyrex measuring cup, commemorating the Muskoka plant.
 It is American-made, but was probably decorated in Canada.

 In 1967, a second plant for Corning Glass Works of Canada was built in Bracebridge Ontario.
 It was known as the Muskoka plant and it also produced television tubes.
 This facility was closed about 1975 when demand declined.

-In the late 1970s, the company name changed to Corning Canada Inc. The Leaside plant was the source of Canadian Corning Ware certainly into the late 1980s, but it is not known exactly when it was shut down and sold.
-It has been demolished in the meantime.
+In the late 1970s, the company name changed to Corning Canada Inc. The Leaside plant was shut down in the early 1990s and has been demolished.
 Over the course of this facility's lifetime, a re-alignment of urban boundaries meant that the town of Leaside eventually became a well-defined neighbourhood within the city of Toronto.

 Newspaper Archives, various.

 Clear Pyrex 1915 - 1950: Casseroles, Round, Oval; Baking Pans, Pie Plates